-The majority of local newspapers and radio stations will be happy to promote your cause if you provide them with a community service announcement.
+The majority of local newspapers and radio stations will be happy to promote your event or activity if you provide them with a community service announcement.
 The spiel should be around 60 words in length, containing details of the Branch activity/event.
 A contact phone number should be given for any inquiries.

-6.7 Major Events
+6.8 Major Events